tiemvanderdeure/AfricanMalariaVectors/README.md

-# Climate change favours African malaria vectors
+# Code for "Climate change favours African malaria vectors"

 This repository contains code for "Climate change favours African malaria vectors" by van der Deure, Nogués-Bravo, Njotto & Stensgaard, which is currently in preparation.
 In this publication, we investigate the current and future climate and land use conditions for six dominant and widely spread Africa malaria vectors.